web-love/wp-router/readme.md

 ```

 ### Hook on an existing wordpress REST endpoint
 You can also easily modify the response body of an existing wordpress endpoint with the `public hook()` method.
-Simply put, middlewares added to the `hook` handler will have a pre-filled `$response` parameter with what Wordpress would normally return to the client.
+Simply put, middlewares added to the `hook` handler will have a pre-filled `$response` parameter with the array that Wordpress would normally return to the client.
 You can easily modify the return response this way.
-You can also hook onto custom post types and any plugin responses that uses Wordpress REST hooks.

 note: *You do not need to put /wp-json in your endpoint address.*